carVertical

 • Autonomous emergency braking / Lane support motorcyclist.

-Every modern car has various safety technologies that mitigate the risk of accidents.
+All modern cars have safety technologies that mitigate the risk of accidents.
 NCAP tests imitate various accident scenarios and assess how effectively occupant status monitoring, lane support, speed assistance, electronic stability control, and other features do their job.

 Tests performed: